TOAST: Transformer Optimization using Adaptive and Simple Transformations: Related Work

-\section{Related work}
+\section{Related Work}

-\textbf{Measuring similarities} A range of metrics have been introduced to assess the similarity between latent spaces generated by different \glspl{nn} \citep{klabunde2023similarity,Ballester2023}.
+\paragraph{Measuring Similarities} A range of metrics have been introduced to assess the similarity between latent spaces generated by different \glspl{nn} \citep{klabunde2023similarity,Ballester2023}.
 One established approach is \gls{cca} \citep{hotelling1992relations}, known for its invariance to linear transformations.
 Variants of \gls{cca}, such as \gls{svcca} \citep{raghu2017svcca}, aim to enhance robustness, while techniques like \gls{pwcca} \citep{morcos2018insights} mitigate sensitivity to small perturbations.
 Another widely used metric, \gls{cka} \citep{kornblith2019similarity}, captures the similarity between latent spaces while ignoring orthogonal transformations.
 However, recent work \citep{davari2022reliability} highlights that this metric can be sensitive to shifts in the latent space.
 Additionally, \citet{barannikov2021representation} proposes a method to compare two data representations by measuring the multi-scale topological dissimilarity, while \citet{NEURIPS2024_79be41d8} leverages the principles of spectral geometry to model and analyze the relationships between distinct latent spaces.

-\textbf{Leveraging similarities} \citet{valeriani2024geometry} examine the intrinsic dimensionality and neighbor compositions of representations in transformer models. \citet{Kvinge2022} investigate how models process variations in data points across layers, while \cite{nguyen2020wide} assess the impact of network depth and width on hidden representations.
-Additionally, \citet{crisostomi2023from} study the conditions under which two latent spaces can be merged into a unified one. \citet{moschella2022relative} construct a unified space shared by different \glspl{nn}, enabling zero-shot stitching of independently trained models across different modalities \citep{norelli2023asif}.
-More recently, \citet{cannistraci2024from} enable model stitching without explicit assumptions about the transformation class connecting the latent manifold embeddings, or with only partial correspondence between latent spaces \citep{DBLP:conf/iclr/CannistraciMMFN23}.
-Finally, \citet{pmlr-v243-lahner24a, maiorca2024latent} demonstrate that representations learned by distinct \glspl{nn} can be aligned using simple transformations.
+\paragraph{Leveraging Similarities} \citet{valeriani2024geometry} examines the intrinsic dimensionality and neighbor compositions of representations in transformer models. \citet{Kvinge2022} investigates how models process variations in data points across layers, while \cite{nguyen2020wide} assesses the impact of network depth and width on hidden representations.
+Additionally, \citet{crisostomi2023from} studies the conditions under which two latent spaces can be merged into a unified one. \citet{moschella2022relative} constructs a unified space shared by different \glspl{nn}, enabling zero-shot stitching of independently trained models across different modalities \citep{norelli2023asif}.
+More recently, \citet{cannistraci2024from} enables model stitching without explicit assumptions about the transformation class connecting the latent manifold embeddings, or with only partial correspondence between latent spaces \citep{DBLP:conf/iclr/CannistraciMMFN23}.
+Finally, \citet{pmlr-v243-lahner24a, maiorca2024latent} demonstrate that representations learned by distinct \glspl{nn} can be aligned using simple transformations.\looseness=-1